Conceptual design and first results for a neutron detector with interaction localization capabilities: NEXT Simulations

 \subsection{Simulation of light collection efficiency}

-The different 6~mm thick geometries considered for NEXT were simulated in order to determine the light collection efficiency.
-Figure \ref{fig:GeoEff}(b) shows the results of the light collection efficiency, calculated as the ratio between the number of detected and produced photons, as a function of the energy deposited in the scintillator.
-In this case the photosensors are considered ideal and every photon hitting the sensitive surface will be detected.
-The average rectangular geometry efficiency is close to 50\%.
-The average efficiency of the elliptical geometry is higher and it reaches up to 68\% due to the focusing effect towards the photosensors.
+The different 6-mm-thick geometries considered for single NEXT layers shown in Fig. \ref{fig:GeoEff}(a) were studied using NEXT\emph{sim} in order to determine the light collection efficiency when wrapped in Mylar and coupled to two photosensors, one on each end.
+Fig. \ref{fig:GeoEff}(b) shows the results of the light collection efficiency, calculated as the ratio between the number of detected and produced photons, as a function of the energy deposited in the scintillator.
+In this case, the photosensors are considered ideal meaning every photon hitting the sensitive surface will be detected.
+The average efficiency of the rectangular geometry is 50\%.
+The average efficiency of the elliptical geometry is higher and reaches 68\% due to the focusing effect towards the photosensors.
+Elliptical geometries were originally considered for single-sensor readouts but further tests were not conducted after it was decided that NEXT must be comprised of multiple layers.